20 Examples of growth hacking actions

 PayPal, the famous online transaction platform, is renowned for enabling its users to make payments without disclosing their bank details.
 One of its key growth strategies, or “growth hacking”, has been to offer financial incentives to existing users to encourage new members to sign up.

 The operation was straightforward and attractive: on opening a PayPal account, a user immediately received a $10 bonus.
-In addition, he had the opportunity to earn $10 for every friend he invited who made a transaction of at least $100.
+In addition, they had the opportunity to earn $10 for every friend they invited who made a transaction of at least $100.
 Referred friends also received a $10 welcome bonus.
-This approach encouraged users to actively promote PayPal within their network and to use the service for their online transactions.
+This referral growth hacking approach encouraged users to actively promote PayPal within their network and to use the service for their online transactions.

 Slack: Full-featured trial offer to seduce businesses

 Slack is a platform designed to improve communication and collaboration between team members through features such as themed channels, direct messages, video calls, and integrations with various tools.
-In order to gain notoriety, Slack has implemented a growth hacking strategy offering companies a free trial of all its features.
+In order to gain notoriety and attract more businesses, Slack has implemented a growth hacking strategy offering companies a free trial of all its features.

 YouTube: Introducing the share button to reach new audiences

-The system was designed for ease of use, with viewers able to share their favorite videos with their contacts via email, SMS or social networks, all at the click of a button.
-In doing so, YouTube capitalized on the power of digital word-of-mouth, encouraging its users to tell their network about content they liked.
+The system was designed for ease of use, with viewers able to share their favorite videos with their contacts via email, SMS, or social networks, all at the click of a button.
+In doing so, YouTube capitalized on the power of digital word-of-mouth marketing, encouraging its users to tell their network about content they liked.

 Pinterest: Inviting influencers to increase visibility

 Pinterest is a platform dedicated to discovering and saving ideas for all kinds of projects and passions.
-To gain popularity, the platform opted for an effective growth hacking strategy: invite influencers to create content on Pinterest.
+To gain popularity and grow its user base, the platform opted for an effective growth hacking strategy: inviting influencers to create content on Pinterest.

 Quora: Personalized email digests to boost engagement

 Quora, known as a platform where you can ask and answer questions on a multitude of subjects, has adopted an ingenious growth hacking strategy to increase its notoriety.
-It consisted in sending a personalized email digest to its users.
+It consisted of sending personalized email digests to its users to enhance engagement and retain customers.

 The process was straightforward: as soon as they signed up, Quora users periodically received an email compiling questions and answers likely to be of interest to them.
-This selection was based on their interests, subscriptions and activities on the platform.
+This selection was based on their interests, subscriptions, and activities on the platform, utilizing data to personalize the content.
 Users could then click directly on the links to explore the answers in detail or contribute their own answers.
-In this way, Quora encouraged its members to revisit the site, explore new topics and engage in conversations.
+In this way, Quora encouraged its members to revisit the site, explore new topics, and engage in conversations, thereby growing its active user base.

 Yelp: Badges for active users to boost engagement

-Yelp, the well-known platform for finding and reviewing establishments such as restaurants, hotels and hairdressing salons, has set itself apart thanks to a particularly effective growth hacking strategy.
-In fact, it has opted to distribute badges to the most active members of its community.
+Yelp, the well-known platform for finding and reviewing establishments such as restaurants, hotels, and hairdressing salons, has set itself apart thanks to a particularly effective growth hacking strategy.
+In fact, it has opted to distribute badges to the most active members of its community to enhance user engagement and loyalty.

 This approach was direct and engaging: users actively participating on Yelp – whether by writing reviews, adding photos, or voting on other members’ contributions – could receive badges illustrating their activity, expertise, and even personality.
 Badges such as “Gourmand”, “Explorateur”, or “Roi de la fête” were on offer, not forgetting the possibility of gaining “Elite Squad Member” status.
-The latter offered privileges such as invitations to exclusive events and advantages at Yelp partners.
+The latter offered privileges such as invitations to exclusive events and advantages at Yelp partners, encouraging continued use and deeper engagement.

 Gmail: Using invitations to create a sense of exclusivity

-Gmail, the free e-mail service, is renowned for its many advantages, including large storage capacity, intuitive user interface and seamless integration with other Google services.
-To raise its profile, Gmail relied on an innovative growth hacking strategy, making access to the service exclusive to invitation holders.
+Gmail, the free e-mail service, is renowned for its many advantages, including large storage capacity, intuitive user interface, and seamless integration with other Google services.
+To raise its profile and attract a growing number of users, Gmail relied on an innovative growth hacking strategy, making access to the service exclusive to invitation holders.

-Thanks to this approach, Gmail has grown rapidly, stimulating curiosity and desire among users.
-This strategy has also enabled Gmail to stand out from the competition by offering a more innovative, powerful and personalized user experience.
-This growth hacking tactic has propelled Gmail into the top tier of email services, attracting over 1.8 billion monthly active users.
+Thanks to this growth hacking approach, Gmail has grown rapidly, stimulating curiosity and desire among users.
+This strategy has also enabled Gmail to stand out from the competition by offering a more innovative, powerful, and personalized user experience.
+As a result, Gmail has propelled its business into the top tier of email services, attracting over 1.8 billion monthly active users.

 Zappos: Exceptional customer service sets Zappos apart from the competition

 Zappos is renowned for its online sales of shoes and clothing.
-It owes its reputation to a growth hacking strategy focused on outstanding customer service.
+It owes its reputation to a growth hacking strategy focused on outstanding customer service, making it a preferred choice for customers worldwide.

-Their approach was straightforward: anyone contacting Zappos, whether by phone, email or chat, received personalized, friendly and efficient care.
-With no time constraints on conversations, no pre-established scripts for operators and no sales pressure, the ultimate goal was total customer satisfaction.
-This included recommending a product from a competitor’s site, sending flowers or even sharing a joke.
+Their approach was straightforward: anyone contacting Zappos, whether by phone, email, or chat, received personalized, friendly, and efficient care.
+With no time constraints on conversations, no pre-established scripts for operators, and no sales pressure, the ultimate goal was total customer satisfaction.
+This exceptional customer service included recommending a product from a competitor’s site, sending flowers, or even sharing a joke, creating memorable experiences for customers.

 This unique approach has set Zappos apart from other e-commerce players thanks to a memorable customer experience.
 It also strengthened customer loyalty, making them more likely to use the service again and recommend it to others.
 By adopting this growth hacking strategy, Zappos saw its sales top the billion-dollar mark in 2009, before being acquired by Amazon for $1.2 billion the same year.